The troubled history of martial law, coups and toppled presidents many hoped South Korea had left behind

 Analysis by Nectar Gan, CNN

-Last night, South Koreans watched in shock and anger as their current president, Yoon Suk Yeol, declared martial law on live TV, some fearing their democratic country was veering dangerously close to reenacting that dark chapter.
+So when South Koreans watched in shock and anger as their current president, Yoon Suk Yeol, declared martial law on live TV last night, some feared their democratic country was veering dangerously close to reenacting that dark chapter.

 Yoon was forced to back down and lifted the martial law order just hours later, after lawmakers unanimously voted to block the decree amid a fierce national outcry.